 insect-eating pitcher plants in an Irish bog

-Marshes, mangroves, swamps, deltas, and bogs.
-What do these places have in common?
+Marshes, billabongs, mangroves, fens, bayous, mires, swamps, deltas, and bogs.
+What do these places all have in common?
 They’re all wetlands.

-Why does our planet depend on wetlands?
-This issue of Explorer magazine is going to tell you.
+This issue of Explorer magazine is going to tell you a lot about wetlands and why our planet depends on them.
 But first, let’s learn some basics.

 What is a wetland?
-It’s land that is covered by water for at least part of the year.
-Wetlands are neither totally dry land nor totally underwater.
-The water can be saltwater, freshwater, or brackish—a mixture of both.
+It’s an area of land that is entirely covered by water for at least part of the year.
+Wetlands are transition zones.
+They are neither totally dry land nor totally underwater; they have characteristics of both.
+The water can be saltwater, freshwater, or brackish—a mixture of saltwater and freshwater.

-Wetlands are on every continent except Antarctica.
+You’ll find wetlands on every continent except Antarctica.
+They vary in size, and they can be very different from each other.
 Some are flooded woodlands.
-Others, watery grasslands.
-Still others have thick, spongy mosses.
-Yet, all are their own ecosystem.
+Others are flat, watery grasslands.
+Still others are choked by thick, spongy mosses.
+Yet, all wetlands are distinct ecosystems that teem with life.
 And they are vital to Earth.

 Wetlands act as water filters.
 They prevent floods and erosion.
-They provide homes for wildlife.
-They absorb pollutants before they reach rivers, lakes, and oceans.
+They provide food and homes for fish and wildlife.
+They absorb nutrients, sediment, and pollutants before they reach rivers, lakes, and oceans.

 a small marsh village in the Philippines